ten7/handbook.ten7.com/040-our-benefits.md

 When you need to take time off, communicate with your teammates to make sure nothing slips through the cracks while you’re out.

 To request time off, you will log in to your Gusto account and enter the dates needed for PTO.
-Once you receive an email that your request has been approved, please set up a calendar invite and invite Hermie (hermie@ten7.com) so everyone else knows you are out.
+Once you receive an email that your request has been approved, a calendar invite will automatically be set up for you, so everyone else can see you'll be out.

-If you need to edit or delete your PTO request, adjust the Gusto request and the calendar invite.
+If you need to edit or delete your PTO request, adjust the Gusto request.

-Visit the following confluence page for the step-by-step process to [request PTO](https://teamten7.atlassian.net/wiki/x/6wDx).
+Visit the following Google Drive document for the step-by-step process to [request PTO](https://drive.google.com/drive/u/1/folders/12uAPtkLc4Ek8JMxPoo63-M0rflV8j6r0).

-### Logging PTO in JIRA
+### Logging PTO in Harvest

-Log your PTO time using issue [T7IN-12](https://teamten7.atlassian.net/browse/T7IN-12).
+Log your PTO time using the "TEN7 Time Off" project in Harvest.

 ## Parental Leave